 WhichSchoolAdvisor.com in an interview with the school leadership in January 2021, learned that a particular focus of the school has been, therefore, to invest in a further 20 teaching staff - all UK-trained nationals - in the current academic year.
 Staff compensation has been improved and is now merit- rather than experience -based.
 Investment has been made in putting in place a strong Middle leadership to ensure ongoing professional support and development of teachers.
 As Dr. Pablo explained, his team firmly believes that "Capital School needs to deliver quality to be successful, and to invest in order to reap the rewards".

-Mr. Muir has a particular interest in supporting students of Determination through his own experience as both a parent and Principal, and as result a new team of three highly experienced staff have joined the school in the current year.
-Further additions have been made in terms of the leadership of the Primary section of the school through the appointment of Ms. Jasmit Kang (previously at Very Good-rated Raffles International School), Ms. Danielle Davies who has been appointed Head of Early Years and has joined Capital from Very Good-rated Deira International School, and Ms. Natasha Sturrock who is Head of Secondary and Mr. Simon Longdon who has joined the school as Deputy Head of Primary.
+Principal Daniel Sutton, who joined the school in August 2021, is supported by the leadership of the school through the appointment of Vice Principal, Ms. Jasmit Kang (previously at Very Good-rated Raffles International School), Ms. Danielle Davies who was appointed Head of Early Years in 2020 and joined Capital from Very Good-rated Deira International School, Ms. Camille Catherall who is Deputy Head of Secondary and Mr. Simon Longdon who has joined the school as Deputy Head of Primary.